Postern of Fate: Analysis

 In this novel, Tommy and Tuppence are depicted as a retired couple.
 Their "devoted henchman" Albert has moved in with them.
 The couple also have a pet dog as a companion.
 The dog is called Hannibal, a Manchester Terrier.
 Hannibal is very protective of his owners, an element which later serves as a plot point.

-Parts of the novel are devoted to the Beresfords dealing with the plumbers and electricians who are repairing their residence.
+Parts of the novel are devoted to the Beresfords dealing with the plumbers and electricians who are repairing their house.
 There are complaints about how these people habitually mistreat their clients, but these characters are largely irrelevant to the mystery plot.

 Tuppence is the one initially conducting the investigation, while Tommy seems uninterested.
 When questioning the locals, Tuppence feigns a general interest in their town's history.
 Most of them insist that the events they describe happened before their time, but still offer information.
 Most of the available narratives are contradictory to each other.

-Tuppence learns that Mary Jordan was somehow involved in "trouble" in the town during World War I. Some of the narratives report that Mary was a German nursemaid, a "frowline" (the German term was Fräulein).
-She regularly visited London on her days off, and she was rumored to be a spy.
-Her death was regarded as accidental, as someone "erroneously" picked foxglove leaves and mixed them with the lettuce from the garden.
+Tuppence learns that Mary Jordan was somehow involved in "trouble" in the town during World War I. Some of the narratives report that Mary was a German nursemaid, a "frowline" (from the German Fräulein).
+She regularly visited London on her days off, and she was rumoured to be a spy.
+Her death was regarded as accidental, as someone "erroneously" picked foxglove leaves and mixed them with the spinach growing nearby.

 The novel has a scene involving Colonel Atkinson, Tommy's contact from the secret service.
 He feels that the Beresfords moving to Hollowquay is not a coincidence, and suspects that they are there on an official mission.
-He even indirectly asks Tommy whether he has been sent there "to have a look around", without asking who had sent Tommy in the first place.
+He even indirectly asks Tommy whether he has been sent there "to have a look around", without asking who has sent Tommy in the first place.
 Other associates of the Beresfords from the secret service drop hints about the past of both Mary Jordan and the Beresfords themselves.
 Yet these hints do not translate into coherent information.